Lilac: A Modal Separation Logic for Conditional Probability: Introduction

 \subsection{A Tour of Lilac}

 To concretize the discussion, we now present a few simple examples in order to illustrate how Lilac's separating conjunction encodes independence and how the conditioning modality can be used to establish simple conditional independence relationships.
-In Section~\ref{sec:weighted-sampling} we will give a more involved example that simultaneously exercises all of the features described here.

 First, consider a program \ref{prog:unif2} that samples two reals $X,Y$ uniformly from the interval $[0,1]$:

 We will write all probabilistic programs in monadic style, in a manner similar to Haskell's do-notation; the keyword $\applret$lifts the value $(X,Y)$ into a pure monadic computation.
 This program satisfies two main properties of interest.
 First, the outputs $X$ and $Y$ are independent and distributed as $\unif[0,1]$.
 Second, as freshly generated random variables, both $X$ and $Y$ are independent of all other variables.
 Both properties are asserted by the following Hoare triple: